 A breakdown by individual nationality shows that the most frequent second nationality among dual nationals is Italian (24%), followed by French (11%) and German (9%).

 A majority of persons who, in addition to Swiss nationality, have one of the ten most frequent second nationalities, have obtained Swiss citizenship through naturalisation.
-This situation is particularly marked among Kosovars, Serbians and North Macedonians with dual citizenship.
+This situation is particularly marked among North Macedonians, Serbians and Kosovars with dual citizenship.
 More than 90% of people within these populations obtained Swiss nationality through naturalisation.
-In contrast, for French, Italian or British dual nationals, the percentages of individuals who obtained Swiss nationality at birth and of those who obtained dual citizenship through naturalization are more similar.
-Swiss-French dual nationals are the only ones among whom more individuals obtained Swiss nationality at birth rather than through naturalisation (58% compared with 42%).
+In contrast, for French, Italian or British dual nationals, the percentages of individuals who obtained Swiss nationality at birth and of those who obtained dual citizenship through naturalisation are more similar (difference of less than 20 percentage points).
+Swiss-French dual nationals are the only ones among whom more individuals obtained Swiss nationality at birth rather than through naturalisation (59% compared with 41%).

-Dual citizenship (also called dual nationality) is when a person has at least two different nationalities, if which one is Swiss nationality.
-People with Swiss nationality as well as that of another country (dual nationals) are considered as Swiss in the statistics.
+Dual citizenship (also called dual nationality) is defined as having at least two different nationalities.
+In this analysis, however, only persons who hold Swiss citizenship in addition to one (or more) foreign citizenship are taken into account.
+These people are considered Swiss in the statistics.
 They may be Swiss by birth (born to one Swiss parent and one foreign national parent) or through naturalisation.